Intermunicipal Collaboration Frameworks and Intermunicipal Development Plans

 - Yellowhead County

-Currently, Brazeau County and Parkland County do not have an IDP in place.
-Brazeau County and Parkland County have agreed to engage in an IDP for lands one quarter section on each side of our shared border, as shown in the map below.
+Currently, Brazeau County and the County of Wetaskiwin No. 10 do not have an IDP in place.
+Brazeau County and the County of Wetaskiwin No. 10 have agreed to engage in an IDP for lands 1.6 kilometres (1 mile) on each side of our shared border, as shown in the map below.

-A public open house was held on June 11, 2018 to allow stakeholders to review and comment on the proposed IDP and ICF.
-Thank you to everyone who came out!
-A summary of the comments received will be compiled and posted here once available.
+A public open house will be held on September 9, 2019 to allow stakeholders to review and comment on the proposed IDP and ICF.
+As we receive input, a summary of the comments received will be compiled.

 These draft documents will be presented to Council in the coming months.
 This page will be updated as more information becomes available.